A conference on marine biodiversity in the Mediterranean

 - June 8, 2023: presentation of the BioDivMed 2023 Mission in Montpellier in the presence of partners and the press.

-- June 8, 2024: presentation of final results and mapping of French Mediterranean marine biodiversity.
+- June 8, 2024: presentation of final results and a map of French Mediterranean marine biodiversity.

-eDNA: an innovative technique for inventorying marine biodiversity
+eDNA: an innovative technique for cataloging marine biodiversity

-Until now, marine fauna monitoring has mainly relied on techniques such as fishing, visual surveys by diving and underwater cameras, or acoustics.
-However, these techniques are invasive, even destructive, and not exhaustive, as many species are not detected because they are stealthy, too small or rare.
+Until now, marine wildlife monitoring has mainly relied on techniques such as fishing, visual surveys using diving and underwater cameras, or acoustics.
+However, these techniques are invasive, even destructive, and incomplete, as many species are not detected because they are elusive, too small, or rare.

-Environmental DNA (eDNA) is a new technology that makes it possible to inventory aquatic biodiversity via DNA traces taken from the environment.
-Indeed, all species constantly secrete fluids and cells containing DNA that can persist in the environment for several hours.
-These eDNA traces are used to identify all the species of a given taxonomic group present in the environment studied, using a metabarcoding technique.
+Environmental DNA (eDNA) is a new technology that allows aquatic biodiversity to be inventoried using DNA traces collected from the environment.
+All species constantly secrete fluids and cells that contain DNA that can persist in the environment for several hours.
+These eDNA traces are used to identify all species of a given taxonomic group present in the environment studied using a metabarcoding technique.
 For more information on the technology, click here.